kayazay/imdb-nigerian-movies/README.md

 + Spin up your Docker Terminal or CLI;

-+ `cd` into the directory that holds the **docker-compose.yml** and run `docker-compose up --build`
++ `cd` into the directory that holds the **docker-compose.yml** and run `docker build -t imdb.image .`

-> This attempts to start the containers within the **docker-compose.yml** file.
-The `imdb.pg.cntr` first; once that is successfully started then the `imdb.py.cntr` commences.
-The **--build** option allows docker to build the python image as specified in the **Dockerfile** and gives it a fixed name: `imdb.image`
+  + > This builds the Python image defined in the Dockerfile and once this is successful, run the code...

++ `docker-compose run py.service`

+  + > This attempts to start the `imdb.py.cntr` container, but since this is dependent on the `imdb.pg.cntr`, the latter is started first; if successful, the former commences.
+You would be asked for an input, follow instructions and crawler should start.

-+ `docker exec -it imdb.pg.cntr bash` opens an interactive shell to the postgres container to run psql queries.
++ Once the scraper closes, run `docker exec -it imdb.pg.cntr bash` to open an interactive shell to the postgres container to run psql queries.

 + `psql -d imdb -U admin` connects to database as the user **admin**

 + From here SQL queries can be run and the data can be explored.

-> Alternatively, this Postgres container can be connected to a PgAdmin GUI as preferred by user; or to a local Postgres instance
+  + > Alternatively, this Postgres container can be connected to a PgAdmin GUI as preferred by user; or to a local Postgres instance

 + `docker-compose down` is used to stop all running containers.